vinitmittal505/smart-stock-predictor/README.md

 ---

 ## 🙌 Credits
-Built with passion by [Your Name] using the Google Gemini Ecosystem.
+Built with passion by Vinit using the Google Gemini Ecosystem.